-Many other tumors tend to be found in the lungs when they spread to the rest of the body.
+Many other tumors tend to be found in the lungs when they spread from their original location to the rest of the body.
 This is not the case for oral SCC.
 If it spreads it is oftentimes found in the submandibular lymph on the same side of the mouth as the tumor.

 The average age of cat with oral SCC is 12 years, although it has been diagnosed in cats much younger.
 It can occur in most any breed of cat.
 One year survival rate is less than 10%.
 Most cats succumb to FOSCC 2-5 months after diagnosis.

 Typical symptoms might include halitosis, difficulty eating (dysphagia), blood from mouth or in water bowl, and drooling.
 Other symptoms can be subtle and non-specific.
 These include weight loss, hiding, and decreased grooming.
 Oral SCC can be present without any outward signs.

 Is postulated that cats exposed to tobacco smoke have an increased chance of getting oral SCC.
 This is the same for cats wearing flea collars and those that ate canned food as opposed to dry food, especially canned tuna.
 It is not sure why cats eating dry food has less SCC, possibly because they might have less tartar leading to better oral hygiene.
 More work needs to be done in these areas to delineate a cause.